valeriobasile/valeriobasile.github.io/_posts/2016-8-4-What-does-your-team-do-again.md

 ---

 Every time someone at a conference asks me this question, I always have troubles coming up with a simple, concise answer.
-In cademia, the research interests of the members of one team are hardly the same.
+In academia, the research interests of the members of one team are hardly the same.
 Sometimes, there is no overlap at all between the interests of members of the same team.
 Yet, their interests must be related